Hilmar Bading: Research

 Hilmar Bading's work is focused on neuronal calcium signaling and gene regulation in the nervous system.
 He identified calcium as the principal second messenger in the coupling of neuronal activity to gene expression and characterized the processes that mediate the dialogue between the synapse and the nucleus.
 His work highlighted the spatial aspects of calcium signals and in particular the importance of nuclear calcium in governing activity-dependent gene expression and adaptations in the nervous system that include memory formation and acquired neuroprotection.
 The discovery of toxic signaling by extrasynaptic NMDA receptors which antagonizes gene regulation by synaptic activity and causes neuronal dysfunction and cell death contributed to the understanding of neurodegenerative disorders including Huntington's disease, Alzheimer's disease, and amyotrophic lateral sclerosis (ALS).

-Hilmar Bading and his co-workers uncovered the importance of a death signaling complex consisting of extrasynaptic NMDA receptors (NMDARs) and TRPM4 for excitotoxicity and identified a class of neuroprotective small molecules (known as NMDAR/TRPM4 interaction interface inhibitors or short ‚interface inhibitors') that disrupt the NMDAR/TRPM4 complex and protect against cell death in mouse models of stroke and retinal ganglion cell degeneration.
+Hilmar Bading and colleagues identified a signaling complex formed by extrasynaptic NMDA receptors (NMDARs) and TRPM4 that mediates excitotoxicity.
+They further described a class of neuroprotective small molecules, termed "NMDAR/TRPM4 interaction interface inhibitors" or "TwinF interface inhibitors", which disrupt the NMDAR/TRPM4 complex.
+In mouse disease models, these compounds were reported to protect against neurodegeneration and cell death associated with stroke, retinal ganglion cell degeneration, Huntington's disease, and Alzheimer's disease.
+The compounds are being further developed for the therapy of treatment-resistant depression by FundaMental Pharma GmbH, based in Heidelberg.